byjg/php-webrequest/README.md

 * PSR-7 objects;
 * HttpClient customizable with partial implementation PSR-18
 * Helper to create Request instances with the most common use cases;
-* Wrapper to implement several requests in parallel;
+* Wrapper to execute several requests in parallel;

 # PSR-7 Implementation and basic usage